clarky104/rl_toolkit/README.md

 # Reinforcement Learning Toolkit

 The goal of this repository is to be used as a tool for reinforcement learning newcomers.
 My plan is to provide you all with intuitive and reproducible solutions that will provide  the foundation to become a reinforcement learning stud!
-Additionally, this will be used as a hub to track my progress with you all.
+Additionally, this will be used as a hub to track my progress.

 I hope this helps :)